 Cell counting principle

-The following illustrates an example of how to detect T cells in a blood sample with an Epiontis immune monitoring assay: In T cells, the CD3 gene region is epigenetically active (yellow), whereas in all other cell types, this region is epigenetically inactive (blue).
+The following illustrates an example of how to detect T cells in a blood sample with an Epiontis I.D. immune monitoring assay: In T cells, the CD3 gene region is epigenetically active (yellow), whereas in all other cell types, this region is epigenetically inactive (blue).
 In each T cell, two epigenetically active (yellow) alleles are present and will be amplified by PCR.
 Non-T cells are not detected.
 The number of epigenetically active CD3 gene copies directly translates into the number of T cells in the sample.
-Parallel measurements of epigenetic reference systems, e.g., housekeeping gene GAPDH or specific plasmid standards, allow for total cell number determination.
+The parallel measurement of epigenetic reference systems, e.g. the housekeeping gene GAPDH, allows for total cell number determination.

 The figure illustrates the use of epigenetic markers to determine cell counts of a specific cell type.
 For further technical details, please refer to Sehouli et al., Epigenetics 2010.

 The comparison of flow cytometric samples with samples measured with the epigenetic technology of Epiontis show good correlation.